Neotron-Compute/Neotron-BMC/neotron-bmc-pico/README.md

 ## Introduction

-This folder is for the Board Management Controller (BMC) on a [Neotron Pico](https://github.com/neotron-compute/neotron-pico).

-## Hardware Interface

-The NBMC firmware is designed to run on an ST Micro STM32F0 (STM32F031K6T6 or STM32F030K6T6) microcontroller
+This firmware is designed to run on an ST Micro STM32F0 (STM32F030K6T6) microcontroller as fitted to the Neotron Pico.

+The MCU has:

 * 32-bit Arm Cortex-M0+ Core
-* 3.3V I/O (5V tolerant)
+* 3.3V I/O (mostly 5V tolerant)
 * 32 KiB Flash
 * 4 KiB SRAM
-* LQFP-32 package (0.8mm pitch, 7mm x 7mm)
+* LQFP-32 package (0.8mm pitch)

 | Pin  | Name | Signal      | Function                                     |